 4. How much does it cost to transit the Panama Canal?

-Panama Canal authorities calculate tolls by using a system called Panama Canal Universal Measurement System (PC/UMS), which is based on international standard of vessel measurement established by International Convention of Measurement of Ships 1969.
+Panama Canal authorities calculate tolls using a Panama Canal Universal Measurement System (PC/UMS), based on the international standard of vessel measurement established by the International Convention of Measurement of Ships in 1969.

-To determine net Canal Tonnage a mathematical formula is applied for calculating the total ship’s volume.
+A mathematical formula is applied to calculate the total ship’s volume to determine net Canal Tonnage.
 A net Canal tonnage is 100 cubic feet of volumetric capacity.
-Then depending upon whether the ship is laden or in ballast, the appropriate rate is applied.
-Warships and other Naval Auxiliary vessels are charged on the basis of their displacement tonnage.
+Then depending upon whether the vessel is laden or in ballast, the appropriate rate is applied.
+Warships and other Naval Auxiliary vessels are charged based on their displacement tonnage.
 One displacement ton is equivalent to one long ton or 35 cubic feet of salt water.

-For practical purpose, a typical IMO type III chemical tanker of around 50,000 DWT, laden pays around USD $ 135,000 in toll, whereas an LNG tanker of neo Panamax size 83,000 DWT laden pays around USD $ 260,000 in toll.
-The smallest amount of toll was paid by Mr Richard Halliburton in the year 1928 of USD $0.36 for swimming across the canal.
+For practical purposes, a typical IMO type III chemical tanker of around 50,000 DWT pays around USD 135,000 in toll.
+In contrast, an LNG tanker of neo-Panamax size 83,000 DWT pays around USD 260,000 in toll.
+The smallest toll was paid by Mr. Richard Halliburton in the year 1928 of USD 0.36 for swimming across the canal.

-5. How do the locks at the Panama Canal work and why are they there in the first place?
+5. How do the locks work, and why are they there in the first place?

 There is a total of twelve locks in the Panama Canal system.
-From Pacific entrance to the canal, the first set of locks are known as Miraflores locks.
-It is a two-step flight which lift or lowers ships 54 feet above the mean sea level.
-Then comes Pedro Miguel locks.
+The first set of locks from the Pacific entrance to the canal is known as Miraflores locks.
+It is a two-step flight that lifts or lowers ships 54 feet above the mean sea level.
+Then comes Pedro Miguel’s locks.

-It is a single step flight which lift or lowers ships 31 feet above mean sea level.
+It is a single-step flight that lifts or lowers ships 31 feet above mean sea level.
 Pedro Miguel locks then lead to Gatun lake via Culebra cut.
 The final lock is known as Gatun Lock.
-It is a three-step flight which lift or lowers ships 85 feet above the mean sea level and opens to the Atlantic Ocean.
-All three sets of locks are in a pair so as to ensure at least in principle for ships to pass in opposite directions.
+It is a three-step flight that lifts or lowers ships 85 feet above the mean sea level and opens to the Atlantic Ocean.
+All three sets of locks are in a pair to ensure that, at least in principle, ships pass in opposite directions.

 The main purpose of these locks is to ensure that Gatun lake does not flow outwards to the Atlantic or the Pacific Ocean.
-This ensures that there is sufficient draft available at all times for ships to pass.
+This provides sufficient draft is available at all times for ships to pass.

 Locks work on the basic principle of gravity and floatation.
-The height difference between Gatun lake and Pacific & Atlantic Oceans causes water to flood and empty the locks through culverts.
+The height difference between Gatun lake and the Pacific & Atlantic Oceans causes water to flood and empty the locks through culverts.
 Huge valves control the flow of water.
-The entire system is managed by a control centre located at respective lock gates.
-When lock gates flood, the ship which is floating inside lock gate rises with rising water level and then enters the consecutive lock gate for further rise.
+A control center manages the entire system at respective lock gates.
+When lock gates flood, the ship floating inside the lock gate rises with the rising water level and then enters the consecutive lock gate for further rise.
 The same technique is used to lower the ship by emptying the lock gates.

-Related Read: How the Water Locks of Panama Canal Work?
+Related Read: How do the Water Locks of Panama Canal Work?

 6. What is the maximum draft allowed to transit the Panama Canal?

-Every year ACP (Autoridad del Canal de Panamá) or Panama Canal Authority issues notice giving details of size and draft limitation for vessels intending to transit the Panama Canal.
-With the opening of new locks for commercial traffic since 26 June 2016, there are different requirements for ships transiting old and new locks.
-Old locks are referred to as Panamax locks whereas new locks are referred to as neo-Panamax locks.
+Every year ACP (Autoridad del Canal de Panamá) or Panama Canal Authority issues a notice giving details of size and draft limitation for vessels intending to transit the Panama Canal.
+With the opening of new locks for commercial traffic on 26 June 2016, there are different requirements for ships traveling with old and new locks.
+Old locks are called Panamax locks, whereas new ones are referred to as neo-Panamax locks.

-It is a known fact that the Panama Canal is one of the most important waterways in the world.
-To ensure continued safe transit of vessels there are very strict regulations which control the entire transit system of the Panama Canal.
+It is a known fact that the Panama Canal is one of the essential waterways in the world.
+To ensure continued safe transit of vessels, there are stringent regulations that control the entire transit system of the Panama Canal.
 Canal transit should be booked via the agent, who would also send the list of pre-arrival documents.
 These documents are required for vessel clearance upon arrival.

-Vessels arriving the Atlantic or Pacific anchorages are required to contact the Port Entry Coordinator (PEC) in Cristobal or Flamenco signal stations on VHF Channel 12 before the evolution takes place.
-Upon arrival at either Atlantic or Pacific anchorages, Panama Canal Authority (ACP) inspectors board the vessel to carry out pre transit inspection.
-It is important that all bridge equipment, steering gear, mooring winches and associated equipment, main engine and various other auxiliary machines are working in good order so as to avoid any delays or rejection during ACP inspection.
+Vessels arriving at the Atlantic or Pacific anchorages must contact the Port Entry Coordinator (PEC) in Cristobal or Flamenco signal stations on VHF Channel 12 before the evolution occurs.
+Upon arrival at Atlantic or Pacific anchorages, Panama Canal Authority (ACP) inspectors board the vessel to carry out a pre-transit inspection.
+All bridge equipment, steering gear, mooring winches, associated equipment, main engine, and other auxiliary machines must work correctly to avoid delays or rejection during ACP inspection.

-Panama Canal is in ECA (Emission Control Area) thus before transit change over from HFO (Heavy Fuel Oil) to LSMGO (Low sulphur marine gas oil) may be required depending on ship type.
-Ship’s crew should also be familiar with PCSOPEP (Panama Canal Ship Board Oil Pollution Emergency Plan).
-PCSOPEP notification drill and oil spill drill in accordance with PCSOPEP should also be carried out prior arrival.
+Panama Canal is in ECA (Emission Control Area); thus, before transit change over from HFO (Heavy Fuel Oil) to LSMGO (Low sulfur marine gas oil) may be required depending on ship type.
+The ship’s crew should also be familiar with PCSOPEP (Panama Canal Ship Board Oil Pollution Emergency Plan).
+PCSOPEP notification and oil spill drill per PCSOPEP should also be carried out before arrival.

 Related Read: 10 Points to Remember When Transiting a Narrow Channel

 Navigating the Panama Canal can be challenging.
-Though Panama Canal pilots are known for their thorough professionalism and skilled navigation, still a responsibility for safe navigation lies with the ship’s master and crew.
+Though Panama Canal pilots are known for their thorough professionalism and skilled navigation, responsibility for safe navigation lies with the ship’s master and crew.

 Special care should be taken especially when a vessel is in the lock and the locked gate open.
-The sudden gush of water creates an effect which local pilots call ‘The Hydraulic Effect’, this pushes the vessel astern and full main engine power is required to maintain the position.
-During this, the forward and aft station duty officer should be in constant communication with bridge and should inform the condition of lines passed by mules.
+The sudden gush of water creates an effect that local pilots call ‘The Hydraulic Effect,’ this pushes the vessel astern, and full main engine power is required to maintain the position.
+During this, the forward and aft station duty officer should constantly communicate with the bridge and inform the condition of lines passed by mules.

-The other section where special care should be exercised is the ‘Culebra Cut’ also formally known as the ‘Gaillard Cut’.
-This is a narrow stretch of Panama Canal which cuts through the continental divide in Panama.
-Sharp cut and narrow passage make it tricky and challenging.
+The other section where special care should be exercised is the ‘Culebra Cut,’ also formally known as the ‘Gaillard Cut.’
+This narrow stretch of the Panama Canal cuts through the continental divide in Panama.
+Sharp-cut and narrow passages make it tricky and challenging.

 9. Honorary Pilots

-It is interesting to note that Panama Canal Authority (ACP) appoints few honorary pilots, generally masters, who have successfully completed 100 transits through Panama Canal.
-Most recently Capt.
-Sonjoy Sen of WWL (Wallenius Wilhelmsen group) received honorary Panama Canal Pilot’s Licence back in 2015.
+Interestingly, Panama Canal Authority (ACP) appoints a few honorary pilots, generally masters, who have completed 100 transits through Panama Canal.
+Most recently, Capt.
+Sonjoy Sen of WWL (Wallenius Wilhelmsen group) received an honorary Panama Canal Pilot’s Licence in 2015.

-Commodore Ronald Warwick master with Cunard Liners who has commanded RMS Queen Marry II was awarded honorary pilot of Panama Canal by Panama Canal Authority (ACP) for crossing Panama Canal for more than 50 times.
+Commodore Ronald Warwick, master with Cunard Liners who commanded RMS Queen Marry II, was awarded honorary pilot of Panama Canal by Panama Canal Authority (ACP) for crossing Panama Canal more than 50 times.

 10. Competitors of the Panama Canal

-Although presently the Panama Canal is the only canal between the Pacific and the Atlantic Ocean, there is also a proposal for another canal which would cut across Nicaragua.
+Although the Panama Canal is the only canal between the Pacific and the Atlantic Ocean, there is also a proposal for another canal that would cut across Nicaragua.
 It is to be known as the Nicaragua Canal.

-Back in 2006 President of Nicaragua Enrique Balaños announced his intention of building this canal.
-In 2012 Nicaraguan government together with Hong Kong Nicaragua Canal Development Investment Company (HKND Group) signed a memorandum of understanding in which HKND Group would finance the entire project and after completion of the project would operate it.
+In 2006 President of Nicaragua Enrique Balaños announced his intention to build this canal.
+In 2012 Nicaraguan government, together with Hong Kong Nicaragua Canal Development Investment Company (HKND Group), signed a memorandum of understanding in which HKND Group would finance the entire project and, after completion of the project, would operate it.

-However, the Hong Kong Nicaragua Canal Development Investment Company (HKND Group) became bankrupt after 2015-16 Chinese stock market turbulence.
-This together with local and environmental activists protest brought this project to its knees.
-In spite of this present Nicaraguan government is committed for construction of this canal.
-If ever this project becomes a reality, it may give Panama Canal a serious competition.
+However, the Hong Kong Nicaragua Canal Development Investment Company (HKND Group) became bankrupt after the 2015-16 Chinese stock market turbulence.
+This and local and environmental activists’ protests brought this project to its knees.
+Despite this, the present Nicaraguan government is committed to constructing this canal.
+If this project becomes a reality, it may give Panama Canal serious competition.